Waleed18574/PowerBIPortfolio/Project_1_Sedismart_Revenue_Analysis/README.md

 ![](assets/4-data_analysis.PNG)

 __Data Visualization & Findings Presentations__
-- Designed a report with a 4 self-service interactive dashboards; revenue by regions and cities, revenue by products, revenue by account handlers and customers, revenue timeline and trend.
+- Designed a report with a 4 self-service interactive dashboards; revenue by regions and cities, revenue by products, revenue by suppliers, revenue by account handlers and customers, revenue timeline and trend.
 The regions and cities daashbaord included:
 - Measures of revenue, gross profit, gross margin, revenue variance and margin variance in summary cards.
 - Measure of revenue and budget for each region in a guage chart.